PhlegmaticOne/PhlegmaticOne.WPF.Navigation/README.md

 In this guide will be shown how to setup application where Models, ViewModels and Views are placed in different projects just to show all moments in navigation setup

-## Application theme

-For sample let's write pre-alpha-demo-version of Schedule application

 ## Application initial structure

 ![image](https://user-images.githubusercontent.com/73738250/193564538-0b3a6c1f-c6b0-4c75-bb8f-c1ecc176bdd5.png)